avast/retdec-regression-tests-framework/docs/test_settings.rst

 Arbitrary Parameters for the Decompiler
 ---------------------------------------

-If you look at the complete list of possible arguments (:class:`~tools.decompiler_test_settings.DecompilerTestSettings`), you see that not all ``retdec-decompiler.sh`` parameters may be specified as arguments to :class:`TestSettings`.
-The reason is that ``retdec-decompiler.sh`` provides too many parameters and their support in the form of arguments would be cumbersome.
-However, it is possible to specify arbitrary arguments that are directly passed to the ``retdec-decompiler.sh`` script via the ``args`` argument:
+If you look at the complete list of possible arguments (:class:`~tools.decompiler_test_settings.DecompilerTestSettings`), you see that not all ``retdec_decompiler.py`` parameters may be specified as arguments to :class:`TestSettings`.
+The reason is that ``retdec_decompiler.py`` provides too many parameters and their support in the form of arguments would be cumbersome.
+However, it is possible to specify arbitrary arguments that are directly passed to the ``retdec_decompiler.py`` script via the ``args`` argument:

 .. code-block:: python